 In accordance with Section 383(2) of the Companies Act 2014, the auditors Hyland Johnson Keane Accountants Limited were appointed to fill the casual vacancy.

-This report was approved by the board of directors on ...
-In the Land signed on behalf of the board by:
+This report was approved by the board of directors on lith April 1922. and signed on behalf of the board by:

 Gavin Burnell